An attribute of Functional Magic

 - In the Mother series, the tiers for PSI powers are given by the Greek letters alpha, beta, gamma, and omega.

 - Some Final Fantasy games have tiers of spells that even have their own set of spell uses.
 It's a staple to have some more advanced spells under the naming format "[spell]", "[spell](a)ra", "[spell](a)ga", and "[spell](a)ja", though the English translations only began to use it since Final Fantasy VIII (before, spells were simply named "[spell] 1", "[spell] 2", etc. due to limited characters).
 For example, the fire spells in FFX are Fire, Fira, and Firaga.
+Interestingly enough, some games replace Curaja with Curaga and rename Curaga as Curada as per their original names: exactly why this specific spell is different from the others is anyone's guess.

 - Grandia games have three tiers of magic, each with their own sets of magic points.